Get the AI Strategy Playbook Now

 Apple Fifth Ave Store New York

 The customer relationship block defines the type of relationship the business wants with its customers.
-In turn, this determines the level and type of resources that are needed to deliver the customer experience.
+This, in turn, determines the level and type of resources needed to deliver the customer experience.

 Of course, the obvious benefit of creating beautifully designed products and software is that it reduces support costs.